Body snatching: Race and body snatching

 In December 1882, it was discovered that six bodies had been disinterred from Lebanon Cemetery and were en route to Jefferson Medical College for dissection.
 Philadelphia's African Americans were outraged, and a crowd assembled at the city morgue, where the discovered bodies had been sent.
 Reportedly, one of the crowd urged the group to swear that they would seek revenge for those who participated in desecration of the graves.
 Another man screamed when he discovered the body of his 29-year-old brother.
 The Philadelphia Press broke the story when a teary elderly woman identified her husband's body, whose burial she had afforded only by begging for the $22 at the wharves where he had been employed.
 Physician William S. Forbes was indicted, and the case led to passage of various Anatomical Acts.

 After the public hanging of 39 Dakota warriors in the aftermath of the Dakota War of 1862, a group of doctors removed the bodies under cover of darkness from their riverside grave, and each took some for himself.
 Doctor William Worrall Mayo received the body of a warrior called "Cut Nose" and dissected it in the presence of other doctors.
 He then cleaned and articulated the skeleton and kept the bones in an iron kettle in his office.
 His sons received their first lessons in osteology from this skeleton.

 For many years Native American burial sites have been used as a place for body-snatching.
 The bodies would be removed from their graves in the name of science.
-Usually the bodies would be removed without consent from relatives and relatives were not attempted to be reached.
+Usually the bodies would be removed without consent from relatives, and there was no attempt to reach relatives.
 When these bodies are removed they are given to museums to be put on display.
-Even if the tribe or relatives found out about the bodies being on display they did not have the authority to have the bodies removed and returned.
+Even if the tribe or relatives found out about the bodies being on display, they did not have the authority to have the bodies removed and returned.
 In November 1990 the Native American Protection and Repatriation Act was signed.

 During the early 1800s in Michigan the first Indian graves were robbed.
 Even though it was known at the time that Indian burial sites were considered sacred and should not be tampered with, many still dug up skulls and skeletal remains.
 During this incident two Indian burial sites were tampered with.
 In the first site the entire body was taken while in the second the head was cut off.
 Robert McKain was seen carrying the head back into the barracks with it wrapped in a handkerchief.
-It was shown that Roberta had previously been accused of taking Indian heads from burial sites to give to paying surgeons.
+It was shown that he had previously been accused of taking Indian heads from burial sites to give to paying surgeons.